Swadeep006/Rainbow-song/README.md

 # Rainbow-song
-its a song about rainbow
+this is a song about a rainbow which is funny